ludus-leonis/FreeBeeGee/docs/INSTALL.md

 ## Alternate installation - Docker

 If you are using [Docker](https://en.wikipedia.org/wiki/Docker_(software)) on your server, you can also install & run FreeBeeGee as a container.
-It comes with a pre-configured Apache webserver and PHP.
+It comes with a pre-configured Apache webserver and PHP 8.2.

 ```
 FBGPASS=supersecret docker run -d -e FBGPASS -p 8765:80 ghcr.io/ludus-leonis/freebeegee:latest